peterram-iron/bigdata-cloud/README.md

-# bigdata-cloud
+# Flask Challenge
-Repository for all exercises and code for Ironhack Big Data &amp; Cloud deployment workshop
+Repository with challenge for creating a Flask app for spam detection